autominer/autominer/README.md

  A command-line utility to automatically mine the most profitable coin
 ```

+**I no longer have time to maintain this project.
+No future updates will be made.**

 # Overview
 Autominer is a command-line utility to automatically mine the most profitable coin.
 It uses [WhatToMine](http://whattomine.com) to determine the most profitable coin for your system, and makes sure you're mining it.